 7) Now, go back to ICS, click ‘Provide Consent’, and voila!
 You got a connection!
 Click ‘TEST’ on top right to finish creating the LinkedIn connector.

-So Stay tuned for our next blog !
+So Stay tuned for our next blog post!

 Next Task for you:

-Did you get a chance to download 6 Documents Every Oracle Cloud integrator must read?
-If not, then get it now by clicking on the link below.
+Did you get a chance to download our FREE Guide i.e., 6 Documents Every Oracle Cloud integrator must read?
+If NOT, then get it now by clicking on the image below.

 If you liked this post then share with Your Friends over Social Media!